alfonzii/rick-and-morty-android-app/README.md

 2. Set searchbar filter and `AsyncTask` `cancel()` at text change in searchbar
 3. Screen rotation OFF (to get rid of `AsyncTask` memory leaks problems)
 4. `onDestroy()` cancels `AsyncTask` (memory management again)
+5. Smart data binding to `RecyclerView`
-5. Bind data to adapter in waves - after 20 items are parsed by parsing library, not at once after everything is parsed.
-Run the app and don't wait until introductory data loading + `Loader` when loading
+   * Bind data to adapter in waves - after 20 items are parsed by API wrapper library, not at once after everything is parsed :heavy_check_mark:
+   * Run the app and don't wait until introductory data loading is finished :heavy_check_mark:
+   * `Loader` when loading :x:
 6. Download and show image in `CharacterViewHolder`

 7. Everything else non-algorithmical, non-low-level aware